MRIGANKA-GUHA/Netralay-hospital/README.md

 - Add new tables following the naming convention
 - Include proper foreign key relationships
 - Create appropriate indexes for performance
-- Update triggers for auto-ID generation
+- Update triggers for auto-ID generation (see setup.sql for patient_id and doctor_id)

 ## Troubleshooting